fewnew/art74-fall2018/small-assignments/readme.md

-### In class assignments
+### Small (In class) assignments

-In class assigments are intended to be done in class during lecture and can be taken home if not completed.
+The small in class assigments are intended to be done in class during lecture and can be taken home if not completed.
 Submit them here when complete (before the next session of class).